tomhea/flip-jump/src/README.md

 ## More Files

-- The [fj.py](fj.py) file is the main FlipJump script. run with --help to see its capabilities.
+- The [fj.py](fj.py) file is the main FlipJump cli-script. run with --help to see its capabilities.
 - The [fjm.py](fjm.py) file helps to read and write a .fjm file.
-- The [defs.py](defs.py) file contains functionality used across source, and the project definitions.
+- The [defs.py](defs.py) file contains functionality used across the source files, and the project's definitions.
 - The [exceptions.py](exceptions.py) file contains exceptions definitions.
+- The [io_devices/](io_devices) folder contains modules for different Input/Output-handling classes.
+The standard one is [StandardIO.py](io_devices/StandardIO.py), and the tests uses the [FixedIO.py](io_devices/FixedIO.py).

 # Read More

+The FlipJump source is built in a way that allows simple addition of new features.

+Every addition should be supported from the parsing level to the phase that is disappears, in the progression found in assemble() in [assembler](assembler.py).

+For example, if you want to add a new operation a@b that calculates a*a+b*b or a! for factorial(a), it is simple as adding a parsing rule in [fj_parser.py](fj_parser.py), then adding the function to the op_string_to_function() in [expr.py](expr.py).